josdejong/jsoneditor/docs/api.md

   The container element where modals (like for sorting and filtering) are attached: an overlay will be created on top of this container, and the modal will be created in the center of this container.

-- `{boolean} hideSort`
+- `{boolean} enableSort`

-  Ability to hide the Sort option.
+  Ability to display the Sort option.
 Only applicable for mode 'tree'.
-False by default.
+True by default.

-- `{boolean} hideTransform`
+- `{boolean} enableTransform`

-  Ability to hide the Transform option.
+  Ability to display the Transform option.
 Only applicable for mode 'tree'.
-False by default.
+True by default.

 ### Methods